RoAF 90th Airlift Base

 In October 2004, the 71st Helicopter Squadron was transferred to the 90th Airlift Base, adding IAR-330 SOCAT to its inventory.
 The 90th Airlift Base has also MEDEVAC capability.

+The current commander of the base is General de flotilă aeriană Ion Emil-Florian Tecuceanu.

 History

+The Otopeni military airport was built around 1940 and initially intended as a military training center.
+It was extensively used by the Luftwaffe in 1941 with units of the Sturzkampfgeschwader 2 and Jagdgeschwader 77 located there.
+The Romanian Grupul 6 Vânătoare also used the airport between June and August 1941.
+The base was further expanded in 1943, being outfitted with fighter control equipment.
+From July 1943 until 1944, it functioned as the headquarters of Jagdfliegerführer Rumänien commanding the day and night fighters which were defending Romania from Allied air raids.
+At the same time, night fighter units such as Nachtjagdgeschwader 6 and Nachtjagdgeschwader 100 also began to be based there.
+After Romania turned against Nazi Germany in 1944, Otopeni began to be used by the Romanian military.

 In 1949, the 8th Transport Aviation Regiment (Regimentul 8 Aviație Transport) was established on the "Romeo Popescu" aerodrome at Giulești.
 The regiment was transferred to the Otopeni airport, where in 1951 it changed its name to the 108th Aviation Transport Regiment.
 With this occasion, the battle flag of the regiment was decorated with Ordinul Apărarea patriei.

 In 1959, the Regiment was transformed in the 99th Transport Aviation Regiment.
 From 1986 to 1988, the 99th Transport Aviation Regiment was part of the 50th Transport Aviation Flotilla (Flotila 50 Aviație Transport), a unit formed in 1972, and from 1988 to 1990 it acted as an independent structure named the 99th Transport Aviation Group (Grupul 99 Aviație Transport).